jgaNet/clean-ddd/IMPROVEMENT-GUIDE.md

 2. **Open/Closed Principle**: Code is open for extension but closed for modification (using abstract base classes and interfaces)
 3. **Liskov Substitution Principle**: Different implementations of interfaces can be substituted (InMemoryRepository can be replaced with MongoRepository)
 4. **Interface Segregation Principle**: Clients only depend on interfaces they use (Repository vs. QueriesService)
-5. **Dependency Inversion Principle**: High-level modules depend on abstractions (CommandHandlers depend on IUserRepository, not concrete implementations)
+5. **Dependency Inversion Principle**: High-level modules depend on abstractions (CommandHandlers depend on INoteRepository, not concrete implementations)

 Implement these patterns incrementally as your application grows to achieve a cleaner, more maintainable codebase.